ADA-XiaoYao/awesome-Alfadi/README.md

   </h1>
 </div>

-**A carefully selected comprehensive learning list integrating computer science, programming languages, and cybersecurity.**
+**A carefully selected, comprehensive learning list covering computer science, programming languages, and cybersecurity.
+Enabling everyone to become a top expert in their field.**
 ---

 ## 目录